-Blending of pink, copper, and red tone give rose gold color.
+The blending of pink, copper and red tone gives a rose gold color.
 This rose gold highlight compliments women of all ages.
 If you want to play safe, go for rose gold highlights.
 From light to deep, rose gold highlights can be done in various shades.
 However, you need to use anti-fade products, shampoo, and conditioner to maintain this highlight.
 In fact, this highlight requires high maintenance.

 15. Soft Ombre Asian Hair Highlights

 Give your hair a subtle yet dynamic look with soft ombre highlights.
 Soft ombre highlights can help fix hair issues like damaged ends.
 It will make your hair appear thicker while adding an extra glow to your look.
 Moreover, this highlight will make your eyes appear bright and enable you to express yourself in the best possible way.
 And, what we like about this highlight is that it requires low maintenance.